rapportlabs/rapportlabs-awesome-claude-commands/README.md

-# Rapport Labs Awesome Claude Commands
+# Rapportlabs Awesome Claude Commands

 This repository is for sharing awesome custom slash commands for Claude Code.
-It contains custom Claude commands and DevOps automation scripts for Rapport Labs infrastructure management.
+It contains custom Claude commands.

 ## New to Custom Slash Commands?